one-among-us/data/people/Mio/page.en.md

 >
 > Mio: Is it because you saw my Tieba (Translator's note: a popular social media platform) post?
 >
 > Me: No, I haven't checked Tieba in a while.
-I did see your Wechat (Translator's note: another popular social media platform) post, though.
+I did see your WeChat (Translator's note: another popular social media platform) post, though.
 >
 > Me: Have you considered what you're experiencing to be Gender Dysphoria?
 >